laurenrosie/CV/README.md

 #### Enjoy a fast-paced environment
 - I love a challenge, and find I learn best and produce my best work when under pressure and am in a fast-paced environment.

+#### Resilience
+- Despite being seriously ill, having major surgery and an aggressive schedule of physiotherapy and medication during a period of over two years during my degree, I still graduated with a grade and University experience I am proud of.
+- Having now recovered, I find that while it was far from ideal, I actually learned a huge amount about time management, working 'smart', prioritization and resilience during this period.

 #### Other Skills
 - Fluent French speaker (DELF B2 Adulte 78%)